What is Sodinokibi?

 Since its introduction in 2019, thousands of computers were already infected with Sodinokibi and this malware is continuing to be an ongoing danger.

-Thankfully, interactive analysis services like ANY.RUN allow cybersecurity researchers to study such threats and prepare their defenses accordingly.
+Thankfully, malware analysis services like ANY.RUN allow cybersecurity researchers to study such threats and prepare their defenses accordingly.